-To the affected contractor or subcontractor, unless the information was obtained by the Department from the Federal Bureau of Investigation.
+- By court order; - With the consent of the person who is the subject of the information; or - To the affected contractor or subcontractor, unless the information was obtained by the Department from the Federal Bureau of Investigation.79

-A state agency or institution of higher education and the affected contractor or subcontractor are required to destroy criminal history information that relates to a person (1) after the information is used to make an employment decision or (2) after taking a personnel action relating to the person who is the subject of the information.
+A state agency or institution of higher education and the affected contractor or subcontractor are required to destroy criminal history information that relates to a person (1) after the information is used to make an employment decision or (2) after taking a personnel action relating to the person who is the subject of the information.80

-A state agency or institution of higher education may not obtain criminal history record information unless the state agency or institution of higher education first adopts policies and procedures that provide that evidence of a criminal conviction or other relevant information obtained from the criminal history record information does not automatically disqualify an individual from employment.
+A state agency or institution of higher education may not obtain criminal history record information unless the state agency or institution of higher education first adopts policies and procedures that provide that evidence of a criminal conviction or other relevant information obtained from the criminal history record information does not automatically disqualify an individual from employment.81

 The Texas Office of the Attorney General must review the agency's or institution's policies and procedures for compliance with due process and other legal requirements before adoption by the state agency or institution of higher education.
-The Texas Office of the Attorney General may charge the state agency or institution of higher education a fee to cover the cost of the review.
-The policies and procedures adopted by the state agency or institution of higher education of higher education must provide that the hiring official will determine, on a case-by-case basis, whether the individual is qualified for employment based on factors that include:
+The Texas Office of the Attorney General may charge a fee to the state agency or institution of higher education to cover the cost of the review.
+The policies and procedures adopted by the state agency or institution of higher education must provide that the hiring official will determine, on a case-by-case basis, whether the individual is qualified for employment based on factors that include:

-- The specific duties of the position. - The number of offenses committed by the individual. - The nature and seriousness of each offense. - The length of time between the offense and the employment decision. - The efforts by the individual at rehabilitation. - The accuracy of the information on the individual's employment application.
+- The specific duties of the position. - The number of offenses committed by the individual. - The nature and seriousness of each offense. - The length of time between the offense and the employment decision. - The efforts by the individual at rehabilitation. - The accuracy of the information on the individual's employment application.82

-Criminal History Checks on Security Sensitive Positions in Higher Education
+Criminal History Checks on Security-Sensitive Positions in Higher Education

-Institutions of higher education and the Higher Education Coordinating Board are also entitled to obtain criminal history information from the Department for persons who are applicants for security-sensitive positions.
+Institutions of higher education and the Higher Education Coordinating Board are also entitled to obtain criminal history information from the Department for persons who are applicants for security-sensitive positions.83